Jifna: Late Roman and Byzantine periods

 The building of a church dedicated to Saint George during the 6th century indicates that by this time Jifna, now under Byzantine rule, had become a Christian town.
 Besides the church, other remains from this era are located in Jifna, including a Jewish tomb, a tower (Burj Jifna) once used by the Ottomans as a prison, a Roman villa, an olive oil press and a winery.
+Additionally, a funerary stone stele with a Greek inscription was found in the church area.